How to Add Desi Comfort to a Modern Home

 πŸ’‘ Tip: Keep textures natural and tactile, think soft over shiny, earthy over plastic.
 A single block-printed quilt can bring more warmth than ten dΓ©cor pieces ever could.

-Light the Mood with Glow, Not Glare
+Lighting: Glow, Not Glare

 Warm toned lighting for comforting Indian homes